10 Most Common Home Improvement Questions, Answered

 10. Are Estimates Free?

-A great contractor will always provide an estimate for free when it comes to home improvements.
+A great roofing and home improvement contractor will always provide an estimate for free when it comes to home improvements.
 There are some things that you can expect to pay for after an estimate has been provided.
 These are secondary documents like the design plans, certifications, or certain specifications.
 However, most contractors will waive those fees if a contract has already been signed!